-Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, OVC has designated the following application elements as critical: Program Narrative/Applicant Questionnaire, Budget Detail Worksheet, and Budget Narrative.
+Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will not proceed to peer review nor receive further consideration.
+Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes/curriculum vitae of key personnel, and Letters of Support.

 Applicants must address a series of questions within the Program Narrative section of the solicitation.
-The responses should address the:
+The responses should address the-

-- Scope of the Problem
+- Statement of the problem;

-- Program Design and Implementation
+- Program design and implementation plan;

-- Project Goals and Objectives
+- · Project goals and objectives;

-- Organizational Capabilities and Project Management
+- Organizational capabilities and project management; and

-- Plans for collecting the required data for the Solicitations Performance Measures
+- Plans for collecting the required data for the solicitation's performance measures.